-This stress alone can lead to fluctuations in a person's physiological conditions.
-Fluctuations mean that a person can show signs of lying even though he/she is telling the truth.
+This stress alone can lead to fluctuations in your physiological conditions.
+Fluctuations mean that you can show signs of lying even though you are telling the truth.7

-5. Can defendants do a private polygraph to prove they are innocent?
+5. Can I do a private polygraph to prove I am innocent?

-Defendants can do a private polygraph to prove they are innocent.
+You can do a private polygraph to prove you are innocent.

 A private polygraph test is when a private polygraph examiner conducts a lie detector test.
 The test is given to defendants and/or witnesses in criminal cases.

-The tests are considered “private” because the defendant is not obligated to tell the prosecutor or authorities that the test is taken.
+The tests are considered “private” because you are not obligated to tell the prosecutor or authorities that the test is taken.

-The examiner asks subjects whether they committed the crime.
-If they answer no and the test indicates truthfulness, these results can be given to the prosecutor in the hopes of getting the case dismissed.
-If the polygraph indicates the subject is being untruthful, then the test and the results are kept secret.
+The examiner asks you whether you committed the crime.
+If you answer no and the test indicates truthfulness, these results can be given to the prosecutor in the hopes of getting the case dismissed.
+If the polygraph indicates you are being untruthful, then the test and the results are kept secret.

 The tests are used in cases involving either misdemeanor or felony offenses.

-It might be strategic for a defendant to take a private polygraph in three situations.
+It might be strategic for you to take a private polygraph in three situations.
 These are when it is used to: